By Amy Hunt

-If you're anything like us, and have just finished bingeing series three of The Crown on Netflix, you probably have a whole host of questions about just how realistic the hugely popular period drama is.
+If you're watching series four of The Crown on Netflix, you probably have a whole host of questions about how realistic the hugely popular period drama is.

-Of course, it’s no exaggeration to say that we’re prone to a little Googling whilst we watch The Crown.
-Did Prince Philip really say this?
-Why did the Queen actually do that?
+We're prone to a little Googling while we watch The Crown - after all, the show's Wikipedia pages provide most of our answers.
+Why do Prince Philip and the Queen sleep in separate beds?
+Or, in fact, different houses entirely for much of the year?
+Why did the Queen cry in front of Princess Margaret?
 Because, while The Crown is a dramatisation, the events it portray are based on some very real people and some very real life events, meaning it gives a fascinating insight into royal history.

 But none of us are likely to have an encyclopaedic knowledge of the royal family since the 1950s, so we've all got questions about certain conversations, events, and depictions from The Crown.